71emj/compare/README.md

 ```

 #### debug
-<strong>1.3.0+ </strong>now every cases that has been inspected will be record by Compare.
-User can call debug() to see how each expression is matched (pass/fail).
+<strong>1.3.0+ </strong>Compare will record every cases that has been inspected and pass it back with debug.
+User can invoke debug() to see how each expression is matched (pass/fail).

 Consider having a chain of comparison and the result is not what you expected.
 You now invoke debug in Ended:
 ```js